Primary Opera Experience

-After four years of highly successful workshops in Primary Schools accompanying the Glyndebourne Tour which involved songwriting, performances by singers and activities to introduce opera, James Redwood developed the project into a new opera for singers and Years 3-6, designed to be introduced, rehearsed and performed in school in a single morning.
-This project took the introduction of opera a stage further, with students having active participation with the opera singers and also being offered an overview of the fundamental elements of set, costume, story and music.
+The project was formed of a series of highly successful workshops in primary schools accompanying the Glyndebourne Tour, involving songwriting, performances by singers and activities to introduce opera.
+This was later developed by James Redwood into new operas for singers and Years 3-6, which were designed to be introduced, rehearsed and performed in school in a single morning.
+This project took the introduction of opera a stage further, with students actively participating with the opera singers and also being offered an overview of the fundamental elements of set, costume, story and music.

-In 2006 Glyndebourne commissioned a story inspired by Britten’s Turn of the Screw for Primary School KS2 pupils.
-In the thirty minute opera, Alison Fenner (librettist) set out to invent her own story using ideas from the original and James Redwood (composer), Directed by Hazel Gould and designed by Kitty Callister and Gemma Craddock worked to create an engaging and interactive first experience of opera in which the children are both audience and performers alongside professional singers, set, costume, story and music.
-Schools’ were prepared with an introduction pack before their visit, and a workshop before the performance.
-The pack introduced the story, opera and the music, with Lesson suggestions. a CD of music to learn and suggestions for follow-up work.
+In 2006 Glyndebourne commissioned a story inspired by Britten’s The Turn of the Screw for primary school KS2 pupils.
+In the 30 minute opera, Alison Fenner (librettist) set out to invent her own story using ideas from the original and James Redwood (composer), directed by Hazel Gould and designed by Kitty Callister and Gemma Craddock worked to create an engaging and interactive first experience of opera in which the children are both audience and performers alongside professional singers, set, costume, story and music.
+Schools were prepared with an introduction pack before their visit, and a workshop before the performance.
+The pack introduced the story, opera and the music, with lesson suggestions, a CD of music to learn and suggestions for follow-up work.

-In 2008 animateur Dominic Harlan created a reduced version of Mozart's The Magic Flute as part of Glyndebourne on Tours Education programme.
+In 2008 animateur Dominic Harlan created a reduced version of Mozart’s The Magic Flute as part of Glyndebourne on Tour’s education programme.
 This new work was designed by Kitty Callister and featured 3 professional singers.
 The rest of the cast was made up by the 14 primary schools we visited with children from all year groups being set tasks beforehand to help them play their part.
 More information about this adaptation of The Magic Flute can be found here.